BIOGRAPHY / CV / ARTICLES & MEDIA / GRANTS

 Since Graduating from Tokyo University of the Arts, Atsushi Watanabe has been presenting socially critical artworks based on his and other peoples experiences with emotional scars and mind traps.
 The subject matter varies from new religions, economic disparity, homelessness, animal rights, sexual minorities, hikikomori to mental illnesses — things which are often viewed negatively and as taboo by society.

-Watanabe’s work seeks the possibility of art that acts directly to make physical and mental interventions in social problems and thereby solve them.
+Watanabe's work seeks the possibility of an art that acts directly to make mental interventions in social problems and thereby solve them.

 In addition to putting out artistic works, Watanabe has also appeared in television programs such as the social welfare program “Breakthrough” (NHK E-Tele, 2016), and “Heart Net TV” (NHK E-Tele, 2018-2019), and contributed writing to magazines, newspapers, and online publications, for the perspective of someone who has experienced social problems, and as a cultural commentator.
 He also lectures on topics both within art and on other topics.

 Beginning in 2018, The I’m here project has engaged with hikikomori, to photograph their own rooms themselves.
 These photos were turned into a photo book.

 2009 Finished Oil Painting Major, the Graduate School of Fine Arts, Graduate School of Tokyo University of the Arts.